netdata/netdata/exporting/README.md

 # Exporting metrics to external databases

-The exporting engine is an update for the former [backends](/backends/README.md).
+The exporting engine is an update for the former [backends](/backends/README.md) which is deprecated and will be deleted soon.
 It has a modular structure and supports metric exporting via multiple exporting connector instances at the same time.
 You can have different update intervals and filters configured for every exporting connector instance.
 The exporting engine has its own configuration file `exporting.conf`.
 Configuration is almost similar to [backends](/backends/README.md#configuration).
 The most important difference is that type of a connector should be specified in a section name before a colon and a name after the colon.
 Also, you can't use `host tags` anymore.
 Set your labels using the [`[host labels]` section](/docs/tutorials/using-host-labels.md) in `netdata.conf`.

 An example configuration:
 ```conf